Lords of Esch: Later generations

 Heinrich had a son Robert I von Esch (d. between 13 October 1262 and January 1266) who married Ermengarde d’Aspremont (d. after 1271).
-Ermengarde was brother to Jean d’Aspremont who was both Bishop of Verdun from 1217-1224 (as John I of Aspremont) and Bishop of Metz from 1224-1238 (as Johann of Aspremont).
+Ermengarde was sister to Jean d’Aspremont who was both Bishop of Verdun from 1217-1224 (as John I of Aspremont) and Bishop of Metz from 1224-1238 (as Johann of Aspremont).
 Ermengarde's parents were Ida of Chiny, daughter of Albert, Count of Chiny, and Gobert V, Lord of Aspremont.

 Robert's son Heinrich IV von Esch appears to have been married to a member of the House of Salm but the precise relationship there is unclear.
 His son Godfrey d’Esch was the last member of the House of Esch to appear in historical documents, participating in the Tournament of Chauvency, sponsored by Louis V, Count of Chiny.
 Godfrey was championed by his niece Perrine.